dnvriend/reactive-frameworks/README.md

 specific API’s.

 ## Blocking and Non-blocking
 The key objective of being asynchronous is to avoid blocking.
 Every blocked thread represents wasted resources as the memory allocated to each thread is significant and is essentially idle whenever it blocks.

 Blocking also makes your server vulnerable to thread starvation.
 Consider a server with 200 threads in it’s thread pool.
 If 200 requests for large content are received from slow clients, then the entire server thread pool may be consumed by threads blocking to write content to those slow clients.
 Asynchronous IO allows the threads to be reused to handle other requests while the slow clients are handled with minimal resources.

 Jetty has long used such asynchronous IO when serving static content and now Servlet 3.1 makes this feature available to standards based applications as well.

 Non Blocking IO has the following advantages:

-Highly Scalable : Because no-more you require one thread per client.
+- Highly Scalable: Because no-more you require one thread per client.
 It can effectively support more number of clients.
-High Keep Alive : Blocking IO requires to block until the keepalive time for the next request.
+- High Keep Alive: Blocking IO requires to block until the keepalive time for the next request.
 Non-Blocking being notification model, it can support high keepalive times.
-Better Performance on High Load : Because in blocking IO has one thread per connection, it requires n threads for n connections.
+- Better Performance on High Load: Because in blocking IO has one thread per connection, it requires n threads for n connections.
 As the value n increases, the performance degrades because more thread context switching.

 ## Resources
 - [The Reactive Manifesto](http://www.reactivemanifesto.org/)